WICG/webpackage/explainers/subresource-loading.md

 for the motivation.
 Note that some of the following alternate designs were proposed at the era of `<link>`-based API.
 This explainer doesn't rewrite them with `<script>`-based API yet.

+Note that Chromium's experimental implementation currently supports only `<link>`-based API as of M95.

 ### Resource Bundles